 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-Make this easy creamy tomato sauce for your stuffed pasta like tortelloni or tortellini in a matter of minutes.
-Minimal ingredients well put together can create loads of flavour!
+Looking for a quick dinner solution?
+You can make this easy creamy tomato sauce for your stuffed pasta like tortelloni or tortellini in just 15 minutes!
+Use store bought pasta parcels along with a sauce made of minimal ingredients that will create loads of flavour!

-Take a look at our 5 Minute Ravioli Sauce for a recipe that is even quicker!
+Want something even quicker?
+Take a look at our 5 Minute Ravioli Sauce!

 tortelloni in a creamy tomato sauce with spinach